systematic-magic/AgingPubMed/index.rst

 Seek approval from Olga while copying Christopher anytime an author requests any data changes and/or numerously time-consuming amounts of corrections.

+Inquiries from authors about when their paper will be published or appear on PubMed should be forwarded to Olga.

 Happy hunting!